joohopark27/DrawingProject/README.md

 It can only contain `Shapes` and `ShapeGroups`.

 Drawing also contains a few additional methods to do things like set the background image or the dimensions.
-There's also `refresh()` which renders the drawing.
+There's also `show()` which renders the drawing.
 You have to call this whenever you want to update what's on the screen.

 ### Shapes
 * `Shape` (abstract)